slotThe/vc-use-package/README.md

 By giving `:vc` a cons-pair of a package name, as well as a relevant plist, one can also directly use the interface specified by `package-vc-selected-packages`.
-This can be used, for example, to check out specific branches:
+For example, this can be used to check out specific branches, or to exclusively use URLs for fetching packages:

 ``` emacs-lisp
 (use-package modus-themes